Sunday, 31 July 2016

 Despite applying sun cream with an almost religious fervour, James managed to burn an area the size of a 50 pence coin right in the middle of his chest.
 Interestingly (but a bit disgustingly) some of his sweat had pooled there while he was lying on a sun lounger, and had washed off a small patch of sun cream.

 After dinner we went for a wander in the town.
 I was taken aback by the maze of tiny cobbled shopping streets and also by the fact that the shops were all still open at 10 pm!
-The town was buzzing with people shopping, eating, drinking - it had a great atmosphere.
+The town was buzzing with people shopping, eating, drinking - it has a great atmosphere.

-Saturday 9 July 2016
+Saturday, 9 July 2016

 Prosecco for breakfast

 And so our Sorrento adventure has begun!
 We had a good start at the airport - after retrieving our luggage we approached the Thomson rep to find out which bus we would be travelling on to the resort, only to be told that we were booked on a taxi!
 Sure enough, there was a taxi driver standing nearby with a sign saying "Anderson" - I tried to be casual about this unexpected luxury but was very excited!
 We were soon being whisked around the Bay of Naples to our lovely hotel; the sun was just setting like a giant egg yolk into a hazy sea and it all looked beautiful.
+Our room is huge and overlooks the sea.

 This morning at breakfast I noticed a bottle in a bucket of ice on the buffet table - upon investigation I discovered that it was a bottle of prosecco!
 Tomorrow I am going to spike James' orange juice!

-Friday 8 July 2016
+Friday, 8 July 2016

 On the way to Sorrento

 Last night was a strange night - I was woken up in the early hours by absolutely torrential rain, and shortly afterwards the cats arrived on the bed, both of them soaking wet.
-This made me quite wakeful, but I didn't mind for three reasons: firstly I really like the sound of heavy rain (when I'm cosy indoors), secondly I like the cats curling up on the bed beside us* and thirdly I was excited because today we are setting off on our holiday to Sorrento.
+This made me quite wakeful, but I didn't mind for three reasons: firstly I really like the sound of heavy rain (when I'm cosy indoors), secondly I like the cats curling up on the bed beside us * and thirdly I was excited because today we are setting off on our holiday to Sorrento.

 For some reason James and I had both assumed that our flight was in the morning, so we were surprised, on digging out the tickets a couple of days ago, to find that it was at 3 p.m!
 This gave us a pleasant leisurely morning; I took Ally along to Tesco where he chose food to sustain him during our absence, James did a bit of gardening, and we had lunch with Ally before setting off.
 I was already wearing some brightly patterned holiday trousers; Alasdair sarcastically asked me if I was wearing pyjamas.